Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m2.md

     - Extended internal storage is an SD card-based storage extension feature.
   - D-Bus debugging and profiling tools (eBPF-based monitoring) have been added.
   - Supplementary group support for libdbuspolicy with KDBus backend has been added.
-  - C# API set (device, feedback, storage, dlog, tizen-platform-config (internal)) has been added.
+  - C# PublicAPI set (device, feedback, storage, dlog, tizen-platform-config (internal)) has been added.
-  - New enumerators have been added to libsvi, such as FEEDBACK_PATTERN_SYSTEM_SHORT.
+  - New Public enumerators have been added to libsvi, such as FEEDBACK_PATTERN_SYSTEM_SHORT.
   - A media directory that can be shared between users (/opt/usr/home/owner/media/Shared) has been added.

 #### Fixes